Doctor on the phone

 It depends on the method of delivery and the choice of product.
 Plus, to an extent it will depend on your test levels and your specific TRT plan.
 You can find out more here →

-Step 2: Our TRT Packages
+Step 3: Our TRT Packages

 • The Aspire plan: £145 per month.
 This is for patients who are prescribed well-established tablets.
 On the Aspire plan we conduct routine bloods after 3 months, then every 6 months for the duration of treatment.

-• The Mid-Tier plan: £185 per month .
+• The Atlas plan: £185 per month .
 This is for patients who are prescribed certain Injections, Cream or Gel.
 Routine bloods are tested after 6 weeks, then every 3 months for the duration of treatment.

 • The Alpha plan: £245 per month.
 This is our most popular plan.
 This plan is for patients who opt for Premium Injections.
 Routine bloods are tested at 6 weeks, then every 3 months for duration of treatment.